About This Program

 What You'll Learn

 The Utica University finance major begins with the Business Core, providing students with a solid foundation in the functional areas of business, including accounting, economics and marketing.
 Courses comprising the finance major teach students the skills necessary to apply advanced financial concepts to corporate and personal investment decisions.
-Students finish the major by completing one of three specializations: General Finance, Investment or Real Estate Investment.
+As part of the program requirement, you will gain hands-on investment experience from the first year by taking FIN 105 – Investment Practicum.
+In this class, you are required to make stock investment decisions using real money funded by the University.

 In addition to a contemporary and compelling curriculum, students also have many opportunities to learn outside of the classroom.
 Students can join the Investment Club and help manage a portfolio worth over $200,000.
 They can meet regional and national business leaders by participating in our Executive Lecture Series or by participating in sponsored travel to New York City and academic conferences.